RodrigoSMarques/flutter_branch_sdk/README.md

           'InitSession error: ${platformException.code} - ${platformException.message}');
     });
 ```

+When a deep link is clicked the above method will be called, with the app is open or closed.

 ### Retrieve Install (Install Only) Parameters
 If you ever want to access the original session params (the parameters passed in for the first install event only), you can use this line.
 This is useful if you only want to reward users who newly installed the app from a referral link.